Create custom Grade schemes in D2L Brightspace

 6. In the #1 range, enter “Fail” (or a similar word) in the symbol field.
 Select a color (optional).

 7. Enter a number threshold in the Assigned Value % field.
-For example, we can enter 70% to indicate that students with a grade of 0-70% have failed the graded item.
+For example, we can enter 0% to indicate that students will be assigned a grade 0% to indicate they have failed the graded item.

 8. In the #2 range, enter “Pass” (or a similar word) in the symbol field.
 Select a color (optional).

 9. Enter a number threshold in the Start % field that is higher than the #1 Assigned Value.
-In the previous example, we could enter 71% to indicate that students with a grade of 71% -100% have passed the graded item.
+In the previous example, we could enter 70% to indicate that students with a grade of 70% or more have passed the graded item.

-10. Enter a number threshold in the Assigned Value % field, such as 100%, which means that students with a grade of 71-100% will pass the course.
+10. Enter a number threshold in the Assigned Value % field, such as 70%, which means that students will be assigned a score of 70% to indicate they have passed the graded item.

 12. On the Schemes List page, the Pass/Fail grade scheme is listed under the Course Schemes heading.

-13. Under the Set as Default column, click the checkmark for the grade scheme to enable it for the entire course.
+13. Under the Set as Default column, click the checkmark for the grade scheme to enable it for the entire course grade book.

 14. Click Yes in the confirmation window.